dirigible-io/dirigible-io.github.io/README.md

 Learn about these features and many more [here](http://www.dirigible.io/features.html).

+##User Guide

+The latest documentation is available [here](http://www.dirigible.io/help/).

+There is also a list of samples that you can experiment with and reuse in order to get to know the features and APIs provided by Eclipse Dirigible.
+For more information, go to [the samples page](http://www.dirigible.io/samples/).

 ##Contributing
 [These fine people] (https://github.com/dirigible-io/dirigible-io.github.io/graphs/contributors) contribute to the project on a daily basis.